 The fire’s cause is still under investigation, but DiMeglio said firefighters believed it is accidental.
-Let Patch save you time.
-Get great local stories just like this delivered right to your inbox or smartphone everyday with our free newsletter.
-Fast signup here.

 About two hours later, as a severe thunderstorm traveled through the area, firefighters responded to a call for a fire alarm at a home located inside The Greens of Cherry Lawn, a community located off Weaver Street.
 When firefighters arrived, they witnessed lightning striking the roof a two-story home located inside the community.